-Vocal cords in our voice box produces sound.
+Vocal cords in our voice box produce sound.

 Q28.
 Name the device which is used to produce sound in laboratory experiments.

-Tuning fork is the device which is used for producing sound in laboratory experiments.
+A tuning fork is a device which is used for producing sound in laboratory experiments.

 Q29.
-What is the nature of sound waves in air?
+What is the nature of sound waves in the air?

 The nature of sound waves in air is longitudinal waves.

 Q30.
-What conclusion can be obtained from the observation that when the prongs of a sound making tuning fork touch the surface of water in a beaker, the water gets splashed?
+What conclusion can be obtained from the observation that when the prongs of a sound-making tuning fork touch the surface of the water in a beaker, the water gets splashed?

-The conclusion that can be obtained from the observation when the prongs of tuning fork touches the surface of water is that the vibrations from the tuning forks are transmitted to the surrounding medium.
+The conclusion that can be obtained from the observation when the prongs of the tuning fork touch the surface of the water is that the vibrations from the tuning forks are transmitted to the surrounding medium.

 Q31.
 State whether the following statement is true or false:

 Q32.
-Which of the following travels slowest in air and which one fastest
+Which of the following travels slowest in the air, and which one fastest

 Supersonic aircraft, light, sound